ErmishinS/SelfAssessment/Skills/JavaScript.md

   - IIFE
   - global
   - globalThis
-  - window
+  - window: 🖐️ used
   - getters and setters: 🎓 known
   - proto
   - prototype
   - equality operators
-  - logical operators: 👂 heard
+  - logical operators: 🖐️ used
   - bitwise operators: 👂 heard
-  - ternary operator: 👂 heard
+  - ternary operator: 🖐️ used
   - void: 🖐️ used
   - yield
   - await: 🖐️ used
   - template literal
-  - strict mode
+  - strict mode: 🎓 known
   - delete: 🖐️ used
   - in: 🖐️ used
   - super
   - Symbol
   - Reflect
 - Statements
-  - if: 🖐️ used
+  - if: 🙋 explained
-  - while: 🖐️ used
+  - while: 🙋 explained
-  - do..while: 🖐️ used
+  - do..while: 🙋 explained
-  - for: 🖐️ used
+  - for: 🙋 explained
   - for..in: 🖐️ used
   - for..of: 🖐️ used
   - for await: 👂 heard
   - throw: 🖐️ used
-  - break: 🖐️ used
+  - break: 🙋 explained
-  - continue: 🖐️ used
+  - continue: 🙋 explained
-  - import: 🖐️ used
+  - import: 🙋 explained
   - export: 🖐️ used
   - label: 👂 heard
   - try..catch: 🖐️ used